Capstone Project & Symposium

 Create the Project

-Option A: Design a digital poster (36 x 24 inches), and present it at the Capstone Symposium.
+Option A: Design a digital poster (36 x 24 inches) and present it at the Capstone Symposium (we will print it for you!).
+Be sure to include your name on your poster!
 See more poster design resources below.

-Option B: If you would like to create a different type of project, please talk with your CAE advisor.
+Option B: If you would like to create a different type of project, please talk with your CAE advisor and submit the alternative project survey by the end of the day on Sunday, February 11.

 Designing your poster